-- Project Scope is clearly defined.
-The number of working hours that are required for development are estimated, including risks.
+- The time frame and the number of working hours required for development are strictly determined.

 Time and Materials (TM) Contract

-- There’s an idea of a product/solution or/and a business goal.
-The path to the embodiment is divided into major challenges which are split into smaller tasks.
-We move forward to that objective stage by stage perform tasks one by one.
+- The path to the embodiment is divided into major challenges which are split into smaller tasks.
+We move forward to that objective, stage by stage perform tasks one by one.
 Detailed specifications are worked out on each step, taking into account the need to achieve the main goals.
-On the go, it’s possible to correct the development process in case the customer’s requirements change depending on the market, new coming challenges, and other factors.
+On the go, it’s possible to correct the development process in case the customer’s requirements change depending on the market, new coming challenges, deadlines, and other factors.

 What contract model is better to choose for the achievement of your particular target, it will become apparent after analysis of a few examples below.

 For a startup with an absolutely innovative idea, it’s better to sign a fixed price contract and develop a minimum viable product (MVP) to test it.
 It will have minimum features, but sufficient to satisfy the first consumers.
 The main task is to obtain feedback for the formation of hypotheses for further development.
 To understand how projects are estimated, you may read additionally “How to estimate the cost of fixed-price projects.”
 If the idea is viable and in demand, then further development is better to do according to time and materials contract taking into account incoming customer requests, requirements, etc.